 The new algorithm compares the time of receiving messages from units with the time of visiting each stop specified in the schedule.
 It allows carrying out rides of such routes more correctly and prevents recording the last stop visit ahead of time and untimely end of the ride.

-Thanks to the new features NimBus will significantly extend the system application scope in the Wialon partners’ projects:
+The new NimBus features allow significantly extending the system application scope in the Wialon partners’ projects: